WHY GREATER GRAND CROSSING?

 Assets

-- Exceptional transportation options, including easy access to CTA, Metra, I-94, and the Skyway
+- Exceptional transportation options, including CTA bus and rail service, Metra, I-94, and the Chicago Skyway

-- Recent private investments in community engagement through the Gary Comer Youth Center and the Gary Comer College Prep middle and high schools
+- Recent private investments through the Gary Comer Youth Center, Gary Comer College Prep middle and high schools, and the Xchange Tech Workforce and Innovation Hub

-- Strong presence of local businesses and medical facilities with employment opportunities
+- A strong presence of local businesses, healthcare providers, and employment opportunities

-- City investments in Park District programming and new public library
+- City investments in Chicago Park District programming and the local public library

-- Close to the South Shore Cultural Center, University of Chicago, and the future site of the Barack Obama Presidential Center
+- Close proximity to the South Shore Cultural Center, the University of Chicago, and the Obama Presidential Center

-- Near many art and cultural centers like ETA Creative Arts Foundation and Rebuild Foundation
+- A vibrant arts and cultural community anchored by ETA Creative Arts Foundation and the Rebuild Foundation